 As you get to stay in your home, the provider of your home reversion equity release plan will usually pay less than the true full market value of your home.
 How much you receive will depend on factors such as your age and property value.

 There is no interest charged and the percentage that’s sold remains fixed until the end of the home reversion plan agreement.
 At this point, which is usually when the last homeowner has passed away or moved into permanent care, the property will be sold and the proceeds split with the lender taking their percentage share.
-The remaining funds will be shared between the homeowner’s beneficiaries as inheritance.
+Any remaining funds will be left to your estate.

-Although you may look towards a lifetime mortgage when considering which equity release product is suitable for you, home reversion schemes also help those those looking to release tax-free funds from their home.
+Although you may look towards the other type of equity release, a lifetime mortgage, when considering which product is suitable for you, home reversion schemes also help those those looking to release tax-free funds from their home.

 Some of the benefits of these schemes include: